 It can sound a bit daunting and stressful to be held accountable for your actions, but if you put in the effort, an accountability partnership can be fun and exciting.
 As both partners make the shift towards taking responsibility for their own future, a virtuous circle of progress will be established.
 Negative thoughts will lose their power and focus and productivity will become second nature.

 Your partner won’t do the hard work for you, but if you both commit to making yourselves answerable to your partner, this commitment will be a key driver towards your success.
 Knowing that you have to report back to someone else will mean you’ll push yourself harder and make serious progress towards achieving your goals.

 Let’s move on to talk in a little more detail about the goals you want to achieve.
 People tend to fail in their endeavors because the goals they set are vague or unrealistic.
 For your accountability partnership to work, you need to get savvy about goal setting and set yourself up for success.

 Remember that you don’t need to have the exact same goals as your partner.
 You just need to have a shared commitment and drive towards achieving them, and a determination to help each other along the journey to success.

 Each partner needs to choose a goal they want to accomplish or a behavior that they want to change.
 Then you need to establish clear metrics that you can use to measure progress against this objective.

 Without clear goals, there is no point in having an accountability partner.
 Your partner can help you to track your progress and support you in achieving the smaller steps that are required to reach the final destination.
 Along the way, you’ll learn new skills and challenge yourself to become a better person.

 Your goals should be a stretch and take you out of your comfort zone.
-You should write your final goal down and display it somewhere where you'll see it every day.
-You might want to use a vision board to help you stay focused, or set a daily alert on your phone to remind you of the main purpose of your efforts.
+You should write your final goal down and display it somewhere where you’ll see it every day.
+A vision board can help you stay focused, or set a daily alert on your phone to remind you of the main purpose of your efforts.